The number of coronavirus cases in North Kesteven increased by 170 over the weekend, official figures show.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

 Figures reported on a Monday are likely to be lower as a result of a lag in reporting deaths over the weekend.

-The figures also show that four in five people in North Kesteven have received two doses of a Covid-19 vaccine.
+The figures also show that nearly nine in 10 people in North Kesteven have received two doses of a Covid-19 vaccine.